 I know, I know.
 They look horrid.
 But, for one you haven’t seen what else is on the list below yet, and two, they are harmless.
-That is a lot of legs indeed, but the house centipede is a non-aggressive and smaller (up to 3.5 cm) variety of centipede that generally don’t bite.
+That is a lot of legs indeed, but the house centipede is a non-aggressive and smaller (up to 3.5 cm) variety of centipede that generally doesn’t bite.
 If you let them be, they will decimate other creepy-crawlies like insects and spiders around the house.

 If you don’t like them, and they keep on coming back, you might need to check which open cracks they are coming in from and seal those.
 Also, all centipedes like humidity.
 These arthropods can’t self-regulate moisture and would suffocate in a dry environment, so they seek out cool and damp areas.
 Make sure your kitchen and bathroom are dry and well aired and keep the air conditioner on dry mode.

-7. Tatami Mite
+7. Tatami mite

 Japanese name: Dani

 This is a species of mite, so small you probably won’t see them—but you will definitely feel them!
 They leave bites that are small, red, itchy, and some say they find two bites close to each other.
-Bites are usually on those parts of your body not covered by a pajama: feet, ankles, hand, neck and the face (thanks a lot).
+Bites are usually on those parts of your body not covered by pajamas: feet, ankles, hand, neck and the face (thanks a lot).

-8. Huntsman Spider
+8. Huntsman spider